 The Society hosts the annual Australasian Cognitive Neuroscience Conference in Nov/Dec each year.
 In 2014, we hosted the International Conference on Cognitive Neuroscience (ICON 2014) for the first time in the southern hemisphere.
 The Society supports the Australian Brain Alliance.

-In 2016 the Society launched its Equity and Diversity Policy, which can be found below.
+In 2016 the Society launched its Equity and Diversity Policy, click here to download.